newman008/Basics/Algs/Collections/Queue/README.md

-Implement Queue and Typical Usage
+Implementation of Queue and typical usage